 - God ordered the hero to build a multi-story wooden ark (called a chest or box in the original Hebrew), and the hero initially complained about the assignment to build the boat.

-- The ark would have many compartments, a single door, be sealed with pitch and would house one of every animal species.
+- The ark would have many compartments, a single door, be sealed with pitch and would house two of every animal species.

 - A great rain covered the land with water.